 At the very least, you should be evaluating Facebook ad performance across campaigns, ad sets, ads, creatives, secondary publishers (Facebook, Instagram, Messenger, or External Audience Network), platforms (iOS vs. Android, web vs. app, desktop vs. mobile), and view-through vs. click-through.
 Beyond the aggregated statistics provided on the Facebook Dashboard, Branch provides device-level data for export if you have signed Facebook’s standard agreement around data use.
 Branch also provides view-through attribution for installs, although Facebook has not opened this up to other events beyond install.

-Moving one step further, it’s essential that mobile brands leverage an attribution provider who can recognize users across both web and app platforms.
-People-Based Attribution provides you with a single, deduplicated persona for each of your actual human customers, available to reference across every channel and platform for accurate measurement and personalized user experiences.
+Moving one step further, it’s essential that mobile brands leverage an attribution provider who can recognize users across both web and app platforms. attribution provides you with a link graph for each of your actual human customers, available to reference across every channel and platform for accurate measurement and personalized user experiences.

-Suffice it to say: Facebook advertisers should track down-funnel events with Facebook and use a Facebook-sanctioned Mobile Measurement Partner like Branch to access analytics beyond what’s available on Facebook dashboards.
+Suffice it to say: Facebook advertisers should measure down-funnel events with Facebook and use a Facebook-sanctioned Mobile Measurement Partner like Branch to access analytics beyond what’s available on Facebook dashboards.

 As integral as attribution is to cross-platform growth, it’s also important to remember that attribution is only a piece of the puzzle.
 To achieve truly sustainable cross-channel and cross-platform growth, marketers must consider ways of limiting high-friction events at every stage of the funnel.